Alex I Askaroff

 By far the most famous name in the history of the sewing machine (in France) is Barthélemy Thimonnier.
 Barthélemy Thimonnier, sometimes spelt Chimonnier, is possibly responsible for the first real or practical sewing machine in the history of the world.
 Calm down, calm down.
 I only said possibly!
 You will have to read my full history of the invention of the sewing machine to see how Barthélemy Thimonnier fits into the whole picture of sewing machine development.

 Although his invention had little impact on the evolution of the sewing machine it was a fascinating piece of kit.
-Certainly the first factory in the world using sewing machines was because of the great man.
+Certainly the first factory in the world using sewing machines was because of this great man.
 You could also say that he was the first person to mass produce (in limited numbers) sewing machines.
-His is a wonderful struggle of invention and failure.
+His story is a wonderful struggle of invention and failure.

 Let us have a closer look at the first French sewing machine and the fascinating tale of 'The Tailor of Amplepuis', Barthélemy Thimonnier.

 Barthelemy Thimonnier 1793 - 1857

 He studied tailoring for a while in Lyon.
 Barthélemy married Jeanne Marie Bonnassieux and within a few years the happy couple had three children.
 Tragedy struck and his young wife died, possibly in childbirth.
 Heartbroken Barthélemy had to leave his children with his mother and leave to find work.

 Barthélemy travelled around as a tailor finding work where he could.
 This was a surprisingly popular industry.
 You have to think that at the time all clothes were made by hand.
 A skilled tailor was in demand and he could pretty much set up shop anywhere making garments for local dignitaries as he travelled around, all the time sending money home to his mother to support his children.

 In 1822, while working in Panissieres he met, fell in love and married Magdeleine Varinier.
 A year or so later around 1824-25 he settled just outside Saint-Étienne near Paris and set up a tailoring business.